cordegaston/config-daily-json-to-S3-CF/README.md

 # AWS Config Daily Reporter To JSON

 The Config Daily Reporter solution can be used in order to generate a daily JSON report.
-The report will include new or changed resources, with a link to the AWS Config UI.
+The report will include new or changed resources, gathering all the information about the resources to be processed through the Aardwolf Platform.
 The reporter is triggered using a CloudWatch event, that will trigger a Lambda function.
 The Lambda will use S3 to create a file.